joshlevinson/vimeography/readme.txt

 == Frequently Asked Questions ==

-= A question that someone might have =
+= How do I add a gallery to my post or page? =

 An answer to that question.